Welcome to the Music Department

 The Music Department equips students for the serious study, composition and performance of great music within the scope of the liberal arts tradition and the context of the Christian faith and worship.
 The primary objective of the Music Department is to develop skilled musicians with Christian insight into their art and craft at an advanced level.
 We work toward that objective in many ways unique to the arts, and always as part of and in harmony with the total College community.
 The Music department is accredited by the National Association of Schools of Music (NASM).

 Major: The music major is designed to develop musical skills, knowledge, and attitudes.
 Professors place special emphasis on encouraging and developing creativity.
 Students majoring in music may complete a liberal arts music program or may elect to complete a track in music performance, or music composition.
+Students may also earn the professional Bachelor of Music Education (B.M.E.) degree that leads to a public school teacher credential program

 Minor: The music minor is designed to enable students who concentrate in other disciplines to receive training in music theory, history, and performance.